Work samples

 Spin to Win

-My art delves into the pervasive commodification of femininity within contemporary society.
-Through mixed media paintings, I dissect the pressure placed on women to conform to unrealistic beauty standards throughout their lives.
+Through mixed media paintings, my work dissects the pervasive commodification of femininity within contemporary society and the pressure placed on women to conform to unrealistic beauty standards throughout their lives.

 Beauty products, clothing, shapewear, figurines, and toys become the central characters in my work, acting as potent symbols of societal expectations.